-The VocALign Project 3 Window (AAX version):
+The VocALign Project 3 Window:

 - 1. In Pro Tools, select the VocALign Project Plug-in from the AudioSuite menu in the drop down Other folder. - 2.
 Make sure "USE IN PLAYLIST" is selected - 3.
 Select the Guide audio in Pro Tools (e.g. Steve Guide 2 in the "VocALign Tutorial PT" session) - 4.
 In VocALign Project, click the Guide button or panel and then press Capture.
-The Guide audio energy profile will appear in the Guide Panel. - 5.
-Select the Dub audio in your audio editor (Twit-Dub in the Example Session)
+The Guide audio energy profile will appear in the Guide Panel.

-- 6. In VocALign Project, select the Dub panel and press Capture.
+- 5. Select the Dub audio in your audio editor (Twit-Dub in the Example Session) - 6.
+In VocALign Project, select the Dub panel and press Capture.
 The Dub audio energy profile will appear in the Dub Panel. - 7.
 Make sure Normal Flexibility appears in the Settings Window.
 If it doesn't, press Settings Selector "3". - 8.
-Press Align to generate an Aligned Dub trace that lets you visually check alignment. - a) You need to press the Align button in Pro Tools 11 otherwise you may get extra silence generated in the output.

-- b) On non-AAX versions of VocALign, and with some versions of Pro Tools (This problem affects Pro Tools HD 8.1.1, Pro Tools 8.0.5, Pro Tools 9.0 and has been fixed in later version of Pro Tools), you may need to press the Process button before pressing Spot. - 9.
-Select a destination track for the Aligned audio. (e.g. select Audio 3 for the "VocALign Tutorial PT" Session.
-Ensure that at least a portion of that track is highlighted or selected. - 10.
+[Option] Press Align to generate an Aligned Dub trace that lets you visually check alignment.
+(Note: You do not need to do this step as the Spot button will also do the Alignment.) - 9.
+Select a destination track for the Aligned audio. (e.g. select Audio 3 for the "VocALign Tutorial PT" Session - 10.
 Press Spot.
 The Aligned audio will be sent to the selected destination track in your audio editor. - 11.
 In Pro Tools, play the Guide and Aligned audio regions with the Dub track muted.
 The Aligned audio will have its timing corrected to match the Guide.